ProactiveProgrammers/www.proactiveprogrammers.com/docs/proactive-skills/technical-skills/using-gatorgrader.md

 [DockerHub](https://cloud.docker.com/u/gatoreducator/repository/docker/gatoreducator/dockagator).
 When you run one of these commands you should make sure that you do so in the "home base" of a project (i.e., the directory that contains the `README.md` with the summary of the project).
+To learn how to run GatorGrader in a non-interactive shell, pick the tab for your computer's operating system!

 === "Windows"